PSPDFKit/helm-charts/charts/ai-assistant/README.md

 ### Dependencies

+An optional dependency is [Document Engine chart](https://github.com/PSPDFKit/helm-charts/tree/master/charts/document-engine), to use when external Document Engine instance is not available.

-The chart depends upon [Bitnami](https://github.com/bitnami/charts/tree/main/bitnami) chart for PostgreSQL.
+There is also chart depends upon [Bitnami](https://github.com/bitnami/charts/tree/main/bitnami) chart for PostgreSQL.
 It is disabled by default, but can be enabled for convenience.

 Please consider [tests](/charts/ai-assistant/ci) as examples.

-Another optional dependency is [Document Engine chart](https://github.com/PSPDFKit/helm-charts/tree/master/charts/document-engine), to use when external Document Engine instance is not available.

 | Repository | Name | Version |
 |------------|------|---------|